Nintendo: Nintendo of Korea

-Nintendo's South Korean subsidiary was established on 7 July 2006, and is based in Seoul.
-In March 2016, the subsidiary was heavily downsized due to a corporate restructuring after analyzing shifts in the current market, laying off 80% of its employees, leaving only ten people, including CEO Hiroyuki Fukuda.
+Nintendo's South Korean subsidiary was established on 7 July 2006 and is based in Seoul.
+In March 2016, the subsidiary was heavily downsized due to a corporate restructuring after analyzing shifts in the current market, laying off 80% of its employees, leaving only ten people, including former CEO Hiroyuki Fukuda.
 This did not affect any games scheduled for release in South Korea, and Nintendo continued operations there as usual.
+Takahiro Miura would later take over as CEO in 2018.
+In April 2025, the subsidiary gained international attention when its website unintentionally leaked the presence of young Pauline in Donkey Kong Bananza.